thyrlian/AndroidSDK/README.md

 * `PrintFlagsFinal`: print all VM flags after argument and ergonomic processing.
 You can run `java -XX:+PrintFlagsFinal -version` to get all information.
 * By default, [Android Gradle Plugin](https://google.github.io/android-gradle-dsl/current/com.android.build.gradle.internal.dsl.DexOptions.html) sets the maxProcessCount to 4 (the maximum number of concurrent processes that can be used to dex).  `Total Memory = maxProcessCount * javaMaxHeapSize`
 * Set the environment variable `_JAVA_OPTIONS` to `-XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap`.
 Then you'll see such logs like `Picked up _JAVA_OPTIONS: -XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap` during any task execution, which means it takes effect.
+* `JAVA_OPTS` environment variable won't be used by JVM directly, but sometimes get recognized by other apps (e.g. Apache Tomcat) as configuration.
+If you want to use it for any Java executable, do it like this: `java $JAVA_OPTS ...`
+* The official `JAVA_TOOL_OPTIONS` environment variable is provided to augment a command line, so that command line options can be passed without accessing or modifying the launch command.
+It is recognized by all VMs.
+* You can tweak `-Xms` or `-Xmx` on your own to specify the initial or maximum heap size.

 ## Change Log